August 11, 2018 | 8:00 - 5:00 pm

 Due to popularity, and availability of counselors, some classes will fill up quickly.
 Scouts who register early have the best chance of getting the classes they want.
 Class sizes are limited.
 Scout can sign up for a morning and afternoon class or an all-day class.

 Important: Check which merit badges the Scout has already completed.
 Have the Scout discuss which merit badges they should sign up for with their Scoutmaster or troop advancement chair.
-Before registering, check your Scout's school, sports and troop calendar for conflicts.
-Council refund policy.
+Before registering, check the Scout's school, sports and troop calendar for conflicts.

 Check for additional merit badge class opportunities on the council Scout Days webpage.